How to slice a dictionary in Python

 print(sliced_dict)--OUTPUT--{'apple': 1, 'banana': 2, 'cherry': 3}

-This technique is great when you need to slice a dictionary by position.
-It works by converting the dictionary’s items into a list, which you can then slice just like any other list before converting it back into a dictionary.
+This technique leverages the dict() constructor to slice a dictionary by position.
+It works by temporarily converting the dictionary's items into a list, which you can then slice just like any other list before converting it back into a dictionary.

-dict()constructor builds a new dictionary from the selected pairs.
+dict()constructor rebuilds a new dictionary from your sliced list of tuples.

 Using itertools.islice() for efficient extraction